dmitrypol/dmitrypol.github.io/_drafts/redis-app-join-gem.md

 To aggregate data we built complex [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) tools but they can be slow.
 In one org data had to flow through 3 separate DBs (impacting other applications that used these DBs) before being aggregated in Oracle data warehouse.
 The process took most of the day and impacted ability to make business decisions.

 Let's imagine that we have a group of accounts.
-In DB1 it's `account.id` but in DB2 the corresponding records can be found in `Client` table and need to use `external_id` for lookup.
+In DB1 it's `account.id` but in DB2 the corresponding records can be found in `Company` table and need to use `external_id` for lookup.
 DB2 also contains other important data attributes.
 BTW, here is a good article on how to [connect to multiple DBs from Rails app](http://stackoverflow.com/questions/1825844/multiple-databases-in-rails).
 Our biz users need to aggregate account data in one report.

 {% highlight ruby %}
 class EtlRunner